scythe-suite/scythe/USAGE.md

 simplified commands to test and upload their solutions.

-The `confs.tgz` contains a basic bundle for Java (and Shell) programming exams with an Italian `README` and a few support commands that can be a reasonable starting point for your own basic bundle.
+The `confs.tgz` contains a basic bundle for Java (and Shell) programming exams with an Italian `README` (named `LEGGIMI.md`) and a few support commands that can be a reasonable starting point for your own basic bundle.

 ## Run the exam